ISISComputingGroup/ibex_developers_manual/Run-control.md

 CA monitors can be posted on either `CNT` or `LIST`, `CNT` is guaranteed to see all transitions, `LIST` will be up to date but may not see all transitions

-(`LIST` is actually a set which can be added to/removed from via PVs; it is called generically via aSub records so provides a general mechanism for keeping a more readable list of things if we need it).
+(`LIST` is actually a set which can be added to/removed from via PVs; it is called generically via aSub records so provides a general mechanism for keeping a more readable list of things if we need it).

-Run testRunControl from iocBoot for an example. You need to start INSTETC first if you wish to use the above CS variables.
+Run `testRunControl` from `iocBoot` for an example.
+You need to start `INSTETC` first if you wish to use the above CS variables.

 To do run control on SECI blocks a separate IOC ioc/RUNCTRL will be used.
 This will need to be restarted by the blockserver as appropriate and the blockserver will also need to (re)write a startup file for it containing lines like: